eclendenning-va/health-apis-data-query/data-query-tests/mock-database.md

 * JDBC Url: `jdbc:mockcdw://path/to/index.yaml,path/to/another/index.yaml`

 > ⚠ This driver supports just enough functionality for Mr. Anderson to function.
 It is not a
 > general purpose JDBC driver and is not suitable for any other purpose.
-For Spring Boot
-> applications, the health check must be disabled: `-Dmanagement.health.db.enabled=false`

 #### Index file